komh/ftos2/readme.txt

 - Planned features and features under consideration:
    - possibly adding even support for Type 1 fonts, but that depends on further FreeType engine development.
 Looks quite probable now.

+- File lists

+  - readme.txt     This file
+  - readme.kor     README for Korean
+  - FAQ            User's FAQ
+  - FreeType.dll   Font driver
+  - INSTALL.CMD    Installation script
+  - UNINST.CMD     Uninstallation script
+  - UPDATE.CMD     Update script
+  - QUERY.CMD      Query for font driver script
+  - repmode.exe    Replacement program for lock files
+  - LIMIT.CMD      Script to set the limit of concurrently open typefaces
+  - falis.cmd      Script to set the flag of using facename alias
+  - netfix.cmd     Script to set the flag of using netscape fix
+  - fakebold.cmd   Script to set the flag of using fake bold for DBCS
+  - unienc.cmd     Script to set the flag of unicode encoding
+  - ftos2src.zip   Source files

 And finally, thanks go to:
  - the FreeType team, the makers of FreeType.
 Without them, my work would be